rust-lang/book/second-edition/src/ch17-01-what-is-oo.md

 You choose inheritance for two main reasons.
 One is for reuse of code: you can implement particular behavior for one type, and inheritance enables you to reuse that implementation for a different type.
-You can share Rust code using default trait method implementations instead, which you saw in Listing 10-14 when we added a default implementation of the `summarize` method on the `Summary` trait.
+You can share Rust code using default trait method implementations instead, which you saw in [Listing 10-14][Listing-10-14] when we added a default implementation of the `summarize` method on the `Summary` trait.
 Any type implementing the `Summary` trait would have the `summarize` method available on it without any further code.
 This is similar to